regnarg/bc/text/changedet.md

 However, the watching is not recursive.
 Thus if we want to watch a whole directory tree, we need add all the directories in the tree to the watch list one by one.
-In the previous section, we have shown an efficient way of doing that.
-Namely we load a list of directory inodes from our internal database (presumably using an index on the inode type column to make this fast), get a file descriptor to each using `open_by_handle_at` and add the corresponding inode to the inotify watch list.
-As per [@tbl:scantimes], this can be up to ten times faster than a naive recursive directory traversal (but we need to add some time for reading our database).
-But even 30 seconds of 100\% disk load on every startup is rather inconvenient.
+Experiments in the previous section have not shown much efficient ways of doing that because opening directory inodes, which we now need, is for some reason much slower than for files.

 Inotify assigns a unique cookie called the \D{watch descriptor} to every inode on the watch list.
 This watch descriptor is then returned with events concerning this inode.